 (The dish will be HOT if you use a whole one)

 - 1 teaspoon agave nectar

 - 1 avocado, diced

-Preheat oven to 350 degrees.
-In a large bowl, combine cooked quinoa, black beans, corn, tomato, red onion and pickled jalapeño.
+Preheat oven to 350 degrees F. In a large bowl, combine cooked quinoa, black beans, corn, tomato, red onion and pickled jalapeño.

 Slice corn tortillas into narrow strips.
 Spray a baking sheet with olive oil and add tortilla strips.
 Spray again.
 Sprinkle with salt and pepper if desired.
-Bake for 10 to 15 minutes, until crispy.
-(Check often to make sure the tortillas don’t burn – I was using homemade tortillas* and they took closer to 15 minutes.
-I’m guessing store bought may not take as long.)
+Bake for 10 to 15 minutes, until crispy (check often to make sure the tortillas don’t burn).

 Meanwhile, in a blender or food processor, combine lime juice, chipotle chile, garlic, cilantro, olive oil, agave nectar, cumin, and salt.
 Process until mixture is smooth.
 Toss with quinoa mixture.